 NOTE: Any bulb that has been touched or contaminated should be cleaned with alcohol prior to use.
-Failure to do so may result in premature bulb failure.
+Failure to do so can and possibly will result in premature failure of the bulb.

 Problem Possible Cause Corrective Action 1.
 Bulbs have white fingerprints on quartz Quartz was touched when bulb was installed: finger dirt and oils were deposited on the quartz and burned into the quartz when the bulb was running Replace the bulb.
 The spectral output has diminished.
 In the future, do not touch the quartz portion of the bulb under any circumstances.
 2. New bulb does not start Pressure seal has been broken Replace the bulb.
 3. Quartz portion of bulb is rippled Bulb is overheating Check the ventilation.
 Clean the filter material.
 Check the pressure switch, it may have failed.
 4. Quartz has a white or gray cloudy appearance Bulb is overheating Replace the bulb.
 If UV output is below acceptable levels.